Chicago IL 60606

 Sally has been recognized in Illinois Super Lawyers since 2005 and Illinois Leading Lawyers since 2013.
 In 2011, she was also recognized in Law Bulletin Publishing Company’s annual Chicago Women in Law: Women Making An Impact, which features the achievements and accomplishments of a select number of women attorneys who are making a significant impact on the Chicago legal community.

 She is currently a member of the Illinois Council of School Attorneys, the National Council of School Attorneys, and the Illinois Road and Transportation Builders Association.
 Sally has been identified by the American Council of Engineering Companies (ACEC) as a “national educational resource” on union-related issues.
 She was the editor of the firm’s newsletter, Human Resources Law & Practice Forum, its client e-mail bulletins, and the publication Employment Discrimination: An Employer’s Guide.

 Sally is a frequent speaker on a variety of labor and employment topics.
 She has been interviewed and quoted by the media on a range of topics including an interview by CBS Channel 2/Chicago on how to conduct layoffs to minimize workplace violence, and by American Medical News on ways employers can best handle medical practice layoffs.

 Representative Experience click to view

-- Served as lead negotiator on collective bargaining agreements for teacher contracts on behalf of various school districts across the State of Illinois which have included longer work days and step-only wage increases
+- Served as lead negotiator on collective bargaining agreements for teacher contracts on behalf of various school districts across the State of Illinois which have included longer work days and elimination of step schedules.

 - The Issue of Accommodating Pregnant Employees May Reach the Supreme Court